What is Hard Water?

 What are the effects of hard water?

-Hard water can cause both minor annoyances and larger problems in your home including:
+Hard water can cause both minor annoyances and larger problems in your home:

 - A ‘scum’ left behind on surfaces, especially when used with soap products.

 Hard water can also be more difficult to wash with (or wash clothes in) as it makes it harder to lather soap or laundry detergent.
-There are no major health risks associated with hard water and its consumption, although it is possible that it could irritate sensitive skin.
+There are no major health risks associated with hard water and its consumption, although it can irritate sensitive skin.

 How can hard water affect my boiler?

 Limescale build up on a boiler's heat exchanger can also cause kettling.
-This is where the flow of water is restricted (due to the limescale build up) and water trapped in the heat exchanger gets too hot, turning to steam and causing a noise which can sound like a boiling kettle.
+This is where the flow of water is restricted and water trapped in the heat exchanger gets too hot.
+It then turns to steam and makes a noise similar to a boiling kettle.

 What is a water softener?

-An appliance fitted to the mains which use the process of ion exchange to remove the calcium and magnesium in hard water and replace it with sodium.
-This can however leave large amounts of sodium in your water, so a separate tap for drinking might be advisable if this could be a concern to you.
+An appliance fitted to the mains removes the calcium and magnesium in hard water and replaces it with sodium (known as ion exchange).
+However, this can leave large amounts of sodium in your water, so a separate tap for drinking might be advisable if this could be a concern to you.

 Whilst there is an initial cost to having a water softener installed (plus the cost of salt needed to run it over time) it can make a lot of difference to the feel of your water and lifetime of your boiler.
-Installing a water softener can require cutting and soldering pipes and can be a difficult job, so it's recommended that you have the system installed by a trained professional.
+Installing a water softener can mean cutting and soldering pipes which can be a difficult job.
+So it's recommended that you have the system installed by a trained professional.